 9. Contact details:

 Providing contact details would help your customers reach you whenever they need support.
-Do not stick to one contact medium, rather let them reach your through your email, website or may be contact number.
-Getting contact details also set up a sense of trust in the eyes of your customers if they feel anything unreliable about your application.
+Do not stick to one contact medium, rather let them reach you through your email, website, or maybe contact number.
+Getting contact details also sets up a sense of trust in the eyes of your customers if they feel anything unreliable about your application.
 They can simply contact you and clear out any concerns they might be having.

 11. Upload APK: